abliss/caghni/README.md

 This compiles all `.gh` files into a database,`out/facts.leveldb`.
 It's slow, but you only have to do it once.

-    $ go get github.com/syndtr/goleveldb/leveldb
-    $ go build
-    $ ./caghni -d out/facts.leveldb \
-            -i test/in-gh/peano/prop_mer.ghi \
-            -e test/in-gh/peano/prop_luk.ghi > out.gh
-    $ python ~/ghilbert/verify.py out.gh

-This creates a file `out.gh` which starts by importing `prop-nic.ghi` and ends by exporting `prop_luk.ghi`.
-You can move from any of `prop_{nic,luk,mer,min}.ghi` to any other in this way.
-(If you did this by storing proofs in `.gh` files, some utility theorems would need to be proved ~12 times!
-In a caghni database we only need one copy of each.)
+    $ node query.js ../out

+This creates a proof file `tmp.gh` (which ends in the desired fact) and an interface file 'tmp.ghi' (which includes all needed axioms for tmp.gh).
+Note that even though the original proof of a theorem may have appeared in a file that imported several interfaces with many axioms, the generated proof file has only one import, and it only contains the axioms necessary to support the theorem.

-Only theorems which are necessary for the verification will be output.
-There are many possible way to achieve this.
+In general, there are many possible way to achieve this.
 For example, a theorem which depends on the assertion `(-> ph ph)` might use either `id` or `id1` in its proof (regardless of which was used when the proof was originally written).
-In general, choosing which theorems to include is an NP-complete problem.
-The current code guarantees only that if there are any solutions, one will eventually be found; and if there are not, the program will crash.
-In the future, we hope to improve the quality of the solutions.

-The go program is pretty fast; it is also concurrent, so setting `$GOMAXPROCS` to, say, 4 or so, will likely make it even faster if your machine has many CPU cores.
+There is also the problem of choosing which axiom set to ground out in.
+These choices are driven by a scoring function in `query.js`, which is presently rather crude.

+The query script is very much a work-in-progress.
+It doesn't backtrack, and is wasteful of RAM and CPU.
+It can handle `addcom` if you let it have a few minutes and a few hundred MB of RAM to work with.
+If your scoring function isn't tuned exactly right, the search can get stuck in an infinite recursion.

 # Schema